SyneRBI/SIRF-SuperBuild/docker/README.md

 % ./sirf-compose-server up -d sirf
 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```
 To the best of our knowledge, this is a confusing error message by Docker.
 The Mac version does not seem run a daemon.
-Instead, you have to run the Docker App before typing any `docker` commands in the terminal (as suggested on https://stackoverflow.com/a/44719239/15030207)
+Instead, you have to run Docker Desktop before typing any `docker` commands in the terminal (as suggested on https://stackoverflow.com/a/44719239/15030207)